 Colors always play a big part in design.
 When you want simple logo inspiration, however, you have to make your palette pack a punch.
 You probably do not want to choose a lot of complicated color schemes.
 You do not necessarily have to go with full-on primary palettes, like Google and eBay.
 They have certainly had plenty of luck with primary colors, but that does not mean those colors are right for you.
 Still, as long as you pay attention to the psychology of certain colors, your logo will look flawless.
 Just remember these suggestions:

 When it comes to logos with graphics, you have to remember that a picture is worth a thousand words.
 What works for Apple, Windows, or Android may work well for your brand’s needs too.

-To this end, simple logo design ideas driven by graphics can go in many different directions.
+To this end, simple logo ideas driven by graphics can go in many different directions.
 You might choose a single color as a focal point, but a more realistic or colorful image or object can go over just as well.

-If you want something extremely simple, then a stark black-and-white logo can get your point across beautifully.
+If you want something extremely basic, then a stark black-and-white logo can get your point across beautifully.
 Grey is similarly popular.
 When you do choose a colorful focus, pay attention to the emotions evoked by certain shades.
-You will notice that many simple logos with a central color use yellow, orange, or turquoise.
+You will notice that many logos with a central color use yellow, orange, or turquoise.